ariellecollinsb/Scraper/README.md

 ## Functionality

-App functionality depends on user input and table data.
-The table is printed to the screen.
-The user has the option to input a new burger name, or devour an existing one.
-A delete button allows the user to delete any burger they don't like from the list.
+App functionality depends on cheerio to process the returned html, mongoose to initialize and store information on the database, and express handlebars to deliver that information to the client.
+The user has the opportunity to add a comment under their chosen article.

 ## Future Development

+- Allow multiple comments to be stored
+- Add a delete button
 - Convert CSS to SCSS
+- Scrape multiple websites at a time for a wider range of articles